don1138/blender-qle/README.md

    + Rename script to ``quick_lighting_environment.py``.

 **1.5.3**
-   + Clear Environment: Deselect All before deleting QLE, Purge Scene after
+   + Clear Environment: Deselect All before deleting QLE, and Purge Scene after
    + Move Add Tracking and Add Blackbody Node into functions
    + Code cleanup

 **1.5.4**
    + Bugfix: When a QLE object is manually deleted and then re-added, it doesn't link back into QLE Collection
    + Bugfix: Reconnect Light to Target if disconnected
-   + Add INFO message for when button click returns no result
+   + Add INFO message for when Button click returns no result

 ## Version Path

 **1.6**
-   + Popup to set light intensity, color and position when adding QLE.
+   + Popup to set Light intensity, color and position when adding QLE.
 Yep, just like Tri-Lighting.

 ***